 With the adoption of social media by the masses, the chances are that you might meet your ex-flame online, or someone you had a crush on in your past.

-You are then tempted to live a life that you couldn’t live earlier, and continue a digital relationship with someone whom you couldn’t have a real one with in your past.
+You are then tempted to live a life that you couldn’t live earlier.
+And, then continue a digital relationship with someone whom you couldn’t have a real one with in your past.

 Isn’t this purely cheating on your spouse or partner and your recent marriage or relationship?